Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 ## Prerequisites

-To list the installed applications and launch them, the launcher app must have defined privileges in the project manifest file as:
+To list the installed applications and launch them, the launcher app must have defined privileges in the project manifest file:

 **Snippet: Application launcher priviledges**
 ```xml